androportal/apk-ipython/README.rst

 About
 -----
-This is an application to view ipython notebook on Aakash tablet.
-This app is based on ``installer`` repository, on aakash tablet this will come preinstalled.
+This is an application to view ipython notebook on Aakash tablet/Android ICS.
+This app is based on `installer <https://github.com/androportal/installer/tree/ics>`_ repository, on aakash tablet this will come preinstalled.

-The apk when build, will show the ipython dashboard on localhost, when a notebook is selected it will redirect user to external web browser(firefox & chrome only).
+The apk when installed will show the ipython dashboard on localhost, when a notebook is selected it will redirect user to external web browser(firefox & chrome only).

 How to use